-AP Exclusive: Feds to seek death sentence for Boston bomber
+Barr: Feds to appeal ruling, seek death for Boston bomber

 Tsarnaev, now 27, was convicted of all 30 charges against him, including conspiracy and use of a weapon of mass destruction and the killing of an MIT police officer during the Tsarnaev brothers’ getaway attempt.
 The appeals court upheld all but a few of his convictions.

-An email seeking comment was sent to David Patton, an attorney for Tsarnaev.
+An attorney for Tsarnaev, David Patton, declined to comment Thursday.
 Patton said after the 1st Circuit’s decision that “it is now up to the government to determine whether to put the victims and Boston through a second trial, or to allow closure to this terrible tragedy by permitting a sentence of life without the possibility of release.”

 Prosecutors told jurors that Tsarnaev was just as culpable in the attack they say was meant to punish the U.S. for its wars in Muslim countries.
 In the boat where he was found hiding, he wrote, “Stop killing our innocent people and we will stop.”